Overwhelmed with preparing for twins? Make sure you cover these 7 areas, and you can be set on the right path (includes a checklist, too!).

 “Thank you for your informative newsletter.
 You bring up great points and we usually read them together.
 Thank you for all you do for new mommas that are overwhelmed.
 I wouldn’t have known where to start.” -Aly and Cait Higgins

 3. Learn as much as you can about twins

 Part of the anxieties about preparing for twins is the unfamiliarity of it all.
 I had no clue about twins before having them—all I knew was that my belly would be bigger than usual and that twins tend to be born smaller.
 That was it.

-But the more you dive into the world of twins, the better prepared you’ll feel.
 Research the different types of twins (identical vs fraternal, or MoMo vs MoDi vs DiDi).
 Ask your doctor how much weight you need to gain, or whether it’s okay to exercise or not.

 4. Prepare your toddler for life with twins

 I worried about how I’d manage not just two babies, but a toddler as well.
 I already had my hands full with one and had no idea how he’d react to the overnight additions to our family.

 As I say in my book, Expecting Twins: